 - Customize the master feature card design.
 Just like features, master features have their own customizable card design.
 They can also be scored using the same custom scorecards that are used on features.

-- Master features and features can be displayed together on the same board by enabling the Show master features setting.
+- Show master features and features on the same board by enabling the Show master features setting.
 When this setting is enabled, the master feature name and feature reference ID will appear in a tab above the feature card.
-This setting can be found on the features board by clicking the Customize cards icon, which opens the Customize feature and master feature cards modal window.
-The workflow view also has its own customizable feature cards, which can be configured to show master features using the Customize view icon on the workflow board.
+This setting is located on the features board by clicking the Customize cards icon, which opens the Customize feature and master feature cards modal window.
+The features workflow board also has its own customizable feature cards, which can be configured to show master features using the Customize view icon.

 Using master features